🔗 Links

 # Generate key name

-# "ask" = prompt with pre-filled text, true = infer from text, false = prompt manually
+# "ask" = Prompt with a suggested key name, true = infer from text, false = prompt manually

 auto-name-key: true